dthree/vantage/README.md

 websvr~$
 ```

-Open another terminal window.
-Because `vantage` is listening on port 80, you can remotely connect to it:
+Open another terminal.
+Because Vantage is listening on port 80, you can remotely connect to it:

 ```bash
 $ vantage 80